SaswatD27/hugo-academic/content/project/FL-CS460/index.md

 ---
-title: Novel Methods for Federated Learning: Communication-Efficiency and Decentralisation
+title: Novel Methods for Federated Learning - Communication-Efficiency and Decentralisation
 summary: Currently pending publication.
 Originally conceived as part of a course project for CS460: Machine Learning (Fall, 2021) at NISER.
 tags:
 - Federated Learning